inbo/protocolsource/CONTRIBUTING.md

 The functions in the `protocolhelper` package support Dutch (language = 'nl') and English (language = 'en').
 A translation of the same protocol will be evident from the protocol-code, e.g.: `sfp-001-nl` and `sfp-001-en`.
 Note that these must be considered as just two different protocols (with a different protocol code), although the protocol prefix+number shows their relationship.
-To indicate that `sfp-001-en` is a literal translation of `sfp-001-nl`, the protocol-specific `NEWS.Rmd` file should mention this together with the version number of `sfp-001-nl`.
+To indicate that a specific version of `sfp-001-en` is a literal translation of a version of `sfp-001-nl`, the `NEWS.Rmd` file of `sfp-001-en` should mention this, in a version-specific way.
 Different language versions of the same protocol should be added to the repo in a separate pull request.
 Note that in subsequent versions of - say - `sfp-001-en` it is allowed that it's contents diverges from the version of `sfp-001-nl` of which it was a literal translation.